-Program Source Uses of Funds Expe Expected Amount Available Year 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition The CDBG program does not require a match federal Admin and from non-federal sources however, the program Planning provides a portion of the funding needed for the Economic activities to be undertaken and will leverage Development resources from other sources including private, Housing state, and local funds.
-PY 2024 is the fourth Public program year of the 2021-2025 ConPlan and Improvements there is one more year remaining in the five- Public Services year period.
-The expected amount available for the remainder of the ConPlan is 1x more year of the expected grant allocation and program income.
-PRIOR YEAR FUNDS: The County has a total of \$586,118 in CDBG prior year funds that it proposes to allocate in the 2024 Annual Action Plan.
-These funds include: PY 2021: \$769.21 (Unallocated funds); PY 2022: \$122,293.08 (Subrecipient CCHA did not spend the full amount of their award); PY 2022: \$401,824.48 (Unallocated funds); and 2,580,569 0 586,118 3,166,687 2,580,569 PY 2023: \$61,231.23 (Unallocated funds).
+Program Source Uses of Funds Expe cted Amoui nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ CDBG public - Acquisition The CDBG program does not require a federal Admin and Planning match from non-federal sources however, Economic the program provides a portion of the Development funding needed for the activities to be Housing undertaken and will leverage resources Public Improvements from other sources including private, state, Public Services and local funds.

-Program Source Uses of Funds Expe cted Amour nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 727.647 24 574 700.067 4.559.005 The HOME program will leverage additional resources from private, state, and local funds in fulfillment of the program's requirement for a 25% matching contribution from non-federal sources.
 PY 2024 is the fourth program year of the 2021-2025 ConPlan and there is one more year remaining in the five-year period.
+The expected amount available for the remainder of the ConPlan is 1x more year of the expected grant 2,580,569 0 586,118 3,166,687 2,580,569 allocation and program income.

+Program Source Uses of Funds Expe cted Amou nt Available Y ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA 737,647 31,571 788,867 1,558,085 769,218 The HOME program will leverage additional resources from private, state, and local funds in fulfillment of the program's requirement for a 25% matching contribution from non-federal sources.
+PY 2024 is the fourth program year of the 2021-2025 ConPlan and there is one more year remaining in the five-year period.
 The expected amount available for the remainder of the ConPlan is 1x more year of the expected grant allocation and program income.
-PRIOR YEAR FUNDS: The County has a total of \$788,867 in HOME program prior year funds from PY 2023 to reallocate in the PY 2024 Annual Action Plan.
-In PY 2023, a subrecipient could not be identified for housing development and the County is proposing to reprogram \$760,453 of these funds in PY 2024 to help fund in part the National Development/Casa San Juan Diego rental development activity under our HOME: Non-CHDO Housing Development project.
-The County also has an additional \$28,414 in unallocated funds from PY 2023, and proposes these funds will be reprogrammed 737,647 31,571 788,867 1,558,085 769,218 towards TBRA.

-Program Source Uses of Funds Expe cted Amoui nt Available Ye ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid rehousing (rental assistance) Rental Assistance Services Transitional The ESG program requires a 100% matching contribution.
+ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid re-housing (rental assistance) Rental Assistance Services Transitional housing Street Outreach Homeless Prevention 212,060 0 0 212,060 212,060 The ESG program requires a 100% matching contribution.
 A portion of that will come from subrecipients through cash or non-cash contributions.
 The County also provides match support for the ESG program from the general fund.
 PY 2024 is the fourth program year of the 2021-2025 ConPlan and there is one more year remaining in the five-year period.
-The expected amount available for the remainder of the ConPlan is 1x more year of the expected grant allocation. housing 212,060 0 0 212,060 212,060
+The expected amount available for the remainder of the ConPlan is 1x more year of the expected grant allocation.